Rain records, striking teachers, a home at last: What made news in March

 But unlike recent years, industry experts were not predicting a significant labour shortage due to a combination of projected lower harvest volumes, automation, more international worker availability and Kiwi staff returning.

-It came as New Zealand kiwifruit export marketer Zespri forecast a slump of up to $144 million in its corporate net profit for the 2023 financial year compared with last year.
+It came as New Zealand kiwifruit export marketer Zespri forecasted a slump of up to $144 million in its corporate net profit for the 2023 financial year compared with the previous year.

-In 2022, the industry was hammered by fruit quality issues, and this year some kiwifruit orchards in every growing region have been impacted by adverse weather events.
+In 2022, the industry was hammered by fruit quality issues and last year some kiwifruit orchards in every growing region had been impacted by adverse weather events.

 March 16

-That was the view of teachers striking in Tauranga, with tens of thousands of educators walking off the job nationwide calling for better pay, higher staffing numbers and more school funding.
+Teachers were undervalued, not respected and better conditions and pay were needed to keep them in the profession.

-Some of the 1900 Western Bay PPTA and NZEI members, and their supporters, gathered at the Tauranga Racecourse and had now headed to various picket sites around the city including outside Education Minister Jan Tinetti’s Tauranga office on Cameron Rd.
+Those were the views of some of the people striking in Rotorua as tens of thousands of educators walked off the job nationwide to call for better pay, higher staffing numbers and more school funding.

-Other locations include Fraser St, the Bethlehem shops between roundabouts on the Countdown side, Chapel St across from the entry to Bay Central Shopping Centre, and Domain Rd in Pāpāmoa.
+Striking teachers and their supporters marched through the CBD after earlier picketing at locations around Rotorua.

 March 18

-A family of four who lived in a single bedroom for almost three years say they can finally breathe again after being handed the keys to a brand new home.
+A family of four who lived in a single bedroom for almost three years said they could finally breathe again after being handed the keys to a new home.

 After becoming caught in Rotorua’s housing crisis, Tuterangiwhiu and Carmen Grant-Cairns were grateful for a friend’s offer of a bedroom, which the couple shared with their two young daughters for all of that time.

-The family were given the keys to a newly built three-bedroom home at Sanctuary Point in Tauranga, as part of Habitat for Humanity’s rent-to-buy Progressive Home Ownership system.
+The family were given the keys to a newly built three-bedroom home at Sanctuary Point, Tauranga, as part of Habitat for Humanity’s rent-to-buy Progressive Home Ownership system.

 Through tears, Carmen explained the sensation of having the weight of uncertainty finally lifted from her shoulders.